vacp2p/rfc/README.md

 ## Style guide

 Sequence diagrams are generated using [Mscgen](http://www.mcternan.me.uk/mscgen/) like this: `mscgen -T png -i input.msc -o output.png`.
 Both the source and generated image should be in source control.
 For ease of readability, the generated image is embedded inside the main spec document.

+Alternatively, [mscgenjs](https://github.com/mscgenjs/mscgenjs-cli) can be used to generate sequence diagrams (mscgenjs produces better quality figures especially concerning lines' spaces and figures' margins).
+Once installed, the following command can be used to generate the sequence diagrams `mscgenjs -T png -i input.msc -o output.png`.
+More details on the installation and compilation are given in [mscgenjs repository](https://github.com/mscgenjs/mscgenjs-cli).
+You may try the online playground https://mscgen.js.org/ as well to get a sense of the output figures.

 The lifecycle of the specs follows the [COSS Lifecycle](https://rfc.unprotocols.org/spec:2/COSS/)

 ## Meta